cnu1812/DEEPS--Diagnostic-Emergency-Execution-Planning-System-/documentation/01-the-silent-crisis.md

 **DEEPS.OS (Diagnostic Emergency Execution Planning System)** is the answer to the cognitive overload crisis.
 It unifies the fragmented operating room into a single, intelligent "Glass Box."

 ### 1. It Doesn't Just Show; It Thinks
 Instead of just displaying a 3D model, I engineered DEEPS.OS to calculate the **exact trajectory** to remove the tumor.
-It visualizes the "Ghost Paths"—the routes it considered and rejected—so the surgeon understands the *why* behind the decision.
+It visualizes the "Ghost Paths" the routes it considered and rejected—so the surgeon understands the *why* behind the decision.

 ### 2. It Doesn't Just Act; It Audits
 Before a single laser pulse is fired, my embedded **Cline AI Agent** writes a custom Python safety protocol for that specific patient.
 It checks: